TonyGrif/odu-cs471-notes/Processes/Process Synchronization/Swap.md

 ---
 tags:
-  - Process-Synchronization
+  - Process
 ---
 # Swap
 This is one solution to the [[Producer-Consumer | producer-consumer problem]] utilizing special hardware solution.
-This must be executed atomically.
-This cannot guarantee bounded waiting.
+This function must be executed atomically.
+This cannot guarantee [[Producer-Consumer#Critical Section | bounded waiting]].
 ## Pseudocode
 ```
 void swap(boolean *a, boolean *b) {